 Changes in the literature

 There were various changes took place in the field of literature also during the modern period.
-The imaginative writing, verses, structure of the verses of Victorian period became obsolete.
-Writers work started losing the magic they used to have in previous age.
+The imaginative writing, verses, and structure of the verses of the Victorian period became obsolete.
+Writers’ work started losing the magic they used to have in the previous age.
 Victorian writers were becoming rancid and their works were failing to evoke the spirit of the readers.
 Art has to be renewed in order to revitalize the readers.
-But victorian art works were lacking the surprising elements and freshness in the content.
+However Victorian artworks lacked the surprising elements and freshness in the content.

 Declination of sentiments and values

-Modern world people were more into independence, they don’t want to bind by the parental authority,whereas Victorians believed in maintaining the home life, they consider themselves a family person more.
+Modern world people are more into independence, they don’t want to be bound by parental authority, whereas Victorians believed in maintaining the home life, they consider themselves a family person.
 Moreover, the feeling of love was getting limited to sex in modern times, love had become less of a romance and more like a greed.
-Such things portray the decline in the values, emotions and feelings in the people of modern period.
-Literary work also portray the similar life style.
-If writers try to write on the themes of victorian age then it would be no longer a striking piece of literature.
-Therefore, you will find the literature of modern period having less zeal for love, natural beauty and the sentiments.
-Modern writers come up with fresh point of view suiting the conventional audience.
+Such things portray the decline in the values, emotions and feelings of the people of the modern period.
+Literary work also portrays a similar lifestyle.
+If writers tried to write on the themes of the Victorian age then it would be no longer a striking piece of literature.
+Therefore, you will find the literature of the modern period having less zeal for love, natural beauty and sentiments.
+Modern writers come up with fresh points of view to suit the conventional audience.

 Age of machinery

 There is no doubt that machinery has dominated the modern people’s life.
-Modern period is also known as the age of machinery.
+The modern period is also known as the age of machinery.
 People had become too materialistic brought by the machinery.
 There is no doubt that the advent of machinery made life comfortable for modern man.
-Living become quite easy and production of goods were also accelerated.
-But they downward side of mechanical life was that man has mechanical like a clock, using all his energy not according to his/her own will rather according to the time scheme.
-Such atmosphere of modern life brought great distress among the people.
+Living became quite easy and production of goods was also accelerated.
+But the downward side of mechanical life was that man has mechanical like a clock, using all his energy not according to his/her own will but rather according to the time scheme.
+Such an atmosphere of modern life brought great distress among the people.

 Literature of the Modern period

 The trend of modernism emerged after the end of the First World War.
-They includes:
+They include: